open-telemetry/opentelemetry.io/content/en/docs/languages/java/libraries.md

 [additional instrumentation](/docs/languages/java/instrumentation) to collect custom telemetry data.

-You might also want to configure an appropriate exporter to [export your telemetry data](/docs/languages/java/exporters) to one or more telemetry backends.
+You might also want to [configure the SDK](/docs/languages/java/configuration/) to export to one or more telemetry backends.

 For existing library instrumentations, also see
 [Java agent](/docs/zero-code/java/agent/).